json-schema-org/json-schema-org.github.io/example2.md

 -   it makes no sense for `/` to be mounted on a tmpfs filesystem;
 -   it makes no sense to specify the filesystem type if the storage is either NFS or tmpfs.

-As an exercise, you can always try and add these constraints.
+As an exercise, you can always try to add these constraints.
 It would probably require splitting the schema further.

 ### Not all constraints can be expressed